Che Pope: Career

 Pope entered the music industry in 1994 upon signing to Teddy Riley, after Riley was introduced to Pope's instrumentals via a mutual friend.
 In 1995, Pope relocated to New York where he began producing for Wyclef Jean and his group, the Fugees.
 He also contributed to Jean's production works, which included the hit singles "No, No, No Part 2" by Destiny's Child, "Ghetto Supastar (That Is What You Are)" by Pras, and "Gone Til November" by Jean himself.
 While working with Jean, Pope was introduced to Lauryn Hill, who invited him to produce and write with her on several projects including Aretha Franklin's "A Rose Is Still A Rose", Carlos Santana's "Do You Like The Way", The Miseducation of Lauryn Hill, and more.
 Pope's production on The Miseducation of Lauryn Hill earned him his first Grammy win.
 Due to improper crediting and compensation, several lawsuits stemmed from the project.
 Pope and his then co-producer opted not involve themselves in the ongoing litigation surrounding the album, but parted ways with the production team to pursue independent efforts.

-After his time working with Hill, Pope continued to produce projects in both domestic and foreign markets.
-In 1999, he was hired as Vice President of A&R at Warner Bros.
+After his time working with Hill, Pope produced projects in both domestic and foreign markets.
+In 1999, he became Vice President of A&R at Warner Bros.
 Records.
 Pope later moved to Los Angeles to explore film composition, and was hired by composer Hans Zimmer as a staff producer.
 This led to credits on several films, television shows and commercials.

 Pope was then introduced to Dr. Dre through a mutual friend, and subsequently offered a position on the latter's immediate production team, with whom he collaborated for eight years.
 Pope worked on projects for Afterrmath artists including Eminem and 50 Cent.
 In an interview, Pope estimated that he had produced over 1,000 unreleased tracks for Dre and Aftermath during his tenure with the label.

 In 2012, Pope joined GOOD Music as a partner, as well as head of A&R. In addition to his administrative work for the label, Pope continued to produce for the label's signed artists.
 In 2014, he was named Chief Operations Officer of the label.
-Pope is also credited with establishing the initial collaborative relationship between West and apparel company Adidas, the then-distributor of the Yeezy clothing line.
+Pope also established the initial collaborative relationship between West and apparel company Adidas, the then-distributor of the Yeezy clothing line.
 Pope co-produced ASAP Rocky's song "Jukebox Joints", which appears on Rocky's album At.
 Long.
 Last.
 ASAP (2015) and the Weeknd's single "Tell Your Friends" that same year, which appears on the latter's Beauty Behind the Madness.
 Both songs were co-produced with West.